You Look So Good in Love

 "You Look So Good in Love" is a song written by Glen Ballard, Rory Bourke and Kerry Chater, and recorded by American country music artist George Strait.
 It was released in September 1983 as the lead single from his album Right or Wrong.
 It was also recorded by Mickey Gilley in 1983, appearing on his album You've Really Got a Hold on Me.

-Content

-The narrator is a guy looking at his ex-lover fall in love with another guy.
-He realizes just how happy his former girlfriend looks now that she's fallen in true love.
-He feels sorry for himself that he wasn't the one to make her happy, but part of him realizes it wasn't meant to be.

 Cover versions

 Actor Jamie Foxx covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.

 In 1984, American country music artist Mickey Gilley released a version on his album "You Really Got A Hold on Me."

 Music video

 A video — Strait's first — was issued for the song.
 Strait disliked the "slow-paced and romantic themed" video so he asked for it to be taken off the air, and refused to do music videos for several years afterward.

 Chart performance

 The song debuted at number 31 on the Hot Country Songs charts, Strait's highest debut for many years.
 In January 1984, "You Look So Good in Love" was George Strait's third No. 1 song on the chart.